tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Rational Test Workbench Web UI Tester

 IBM® Rational® Test Workbench provides a comprehensive test automation solution for functional testing, regression testing, integration technologies and performance and scalability testing.
 It helps you build intelligent and interconnected enterprise applications that can be deployed on traditional and cloud infrastructures.
+With the IBM Rational Test Workbench Web UI Tester plugin for UrbanCode Deploy, you can automate the execution of functional tests and compound tests.
+This plugin cannot be used with the Rational Test Workbench Web UI Tester Starter Edition.

 ---